geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-20-4-2-19-6-released.md

 Mitigations
 -----------

-In terms of mitigation, **GeoTools** users should made sure the JNDI strings given to stores cannot be provided from remote, or from external parties, without validation.
+In terms of mitigation, **GeoTools** users should make sure the JNDI strings given to stores cannot be provided from remote, or external parties, without validation.

 **Stand-alone GeoWebCache** users must now allow external or remote users to change the disk quota XML configuration files, guarding both local file system access, and the REST